Aliases for C4A Gene

 GeneCards Summary for C4A Gene

-C4A (Complement Component 4A (Rodgers Blood Group)) is a Protein Coding gene.
-Diseases associated with C4A include c4a deficiency and immunodeficiency due to an early component of complement deficiency.
-Among its related pathways are Complement and coagulation cascades and Immune System.
-GO annotations related to this gene include endopeptidase inhibitor activity and complement component C1q binding.
-An important paralog of this gene is CD109.
+C4A (Complement C4A (Rodgers Blood Group)) is a Protein Coding gene.
+Diseases associated with C4A include Complement Component 4A Deficiency and Blood Group, Chido/Rodgers System.
+Among its related pathways are Complement and coagulation cascades and Immune response Lectin induced complement pathway.
+Gene Ontology (GO) annotations related to this gene include endopeptidase inhibitor activity and complement component C1q binding.
+An important paralog of this gene is C4B.

 Non-enzymatic component of C3 and C5 convertases and thus essential for the propagation of the classical complement pathway.
 Covalently binds to immunoglobulins and immune complexes and enhances the solubilization of immune aggregates and the clearance of IC through CR1 on erythrocytes.
 C4A isotype is responsible for effective binding to form amide bonds with immune aggregates or protein antigens, while C4B isotype catalyzes the transacylation of the thioester carbonyl group to form ester bonds with carbohydrate antigens.

 Derived from proteolytic degradation of complement C4, C4a anaphylatoxin is a mediator of local inflammatory process.
 It induces the contraction of smooth muscle, increases vascular permeability and causes histamine release from mast cells and basophilic leukocytes.